jonatanklosko/alg-drill/README.md

 # Alg Drill

-A tiny tool for quick practice of cubing algorithm recognition.
+A tiny tool for practicing recognition of newly learnt cubing algorithms.

 ## Development